 NVIDIA GPU passthrough to an Edera zone

-This guide shows how to passthrough an NVIDIA GPU to an Edera zone using protect
+This guide shows how to passthrough an NVIDIA GPU to an Edera zone using protect, load the NVIDIA driver, and run a GPU-accelerated workload inside the zone.

 Prerequisites